pketh/pketh.github.io/_posts/2025-05-28-bye-glitch.md

 I always thought of Glitch as web development without the <br/>`$ git how-do-I-stage-and-commit-updates-again?`, and the <br/>`$ heroku push-how-come-this-only-works-on-my-own-computer-wtf` tango 💃.
 Of course, these are both powerful and necessary tools for experienced programmers and large projects, but what if these were optional instead of required?

-The real innovation of Glitch was in it's belief in a new "middle-market" of developers that wanted the creative power and copy-paste-ability that you only get with real coding – but with the ease-of-use of the normal consumer software they were used to.
+The real innovation of Glitch was in its belief in a new "middle-market" of developers that wanted the creative power and copy-paste-ability that you only get with real coding – but with the ease-of-use of the normal consumer software they were used to.

 > Why does creating a new web app have to be harder than creating a new google doc?
 To the user, they're both just boxes you type into.